microsoft/EdgeML/tools/SeeDot/README.md

 ### Generating fixed-point code

-This process consists of four steps: 1) installing EdgeML TensorFlow library, 2) training ProtoNN on usps10, 3) quantizing the trained model with SeeDot, and 4) performing prediction on the device.
+This process consists of four steps: 1) installing EdgeML TensorFlow library, 2) training FastGRNN on usps10, 3) quantizing the trained model with SeeDot, and 4) performing prediction on the device.

 #### **Step 1: Installing EdgeML TensorFlow library**